timscott/flipit/README.markdown

 ### IoC

-When you create PlaceWhereMyFeatureIsImplemented, you must supply the flipper, which in turn needs a settings provider.
-We like to use an IoC container for this.
+`PlaceWhereMyFeatureIsImplemented` takes adependency on `IFeatureSettingsProvider`.
+We like to use an IoC container for dependency injection.
 For example with StructureMap.

-	container.For<IFeatureSettingsProvider>.Use<AppSettingsFeatureSettingsProvider>();
+	x.For<IFeatureSettingsProvider>.Use<AppSettingsFeatureSettingsProvider>();

 ## More Complex Scenario

-Scenario: roll out a feature region by region.
-The feature is to send notifications to delivery locations when the order becomes In Route status.
+Scenario: Roll out a feature region by region.
+(Send notifications to delivery locations when the order becomes In Route status.)

 	public class SendInRouteNotificationsFeature : IFeature
 	{